Important COVID-19 travel guidance

 The UK has left the European Union.
 The rules on travel to EU countries will stay the same until 31 December 2020 while the UK and EU negotiate additional arrangements.
 This page will be updated with country-specific information for travellers to Croatia as things change.
 Sign up for email alerts and view the latest updates for UK nationals travelling to and living in Europe.

 Approximately 860,000 British nationals visited Croatia in 2018.
 Most visits are trouble-free.

 If you’re living in or moving to Croatia, visit our Living in Croatia guide in addition to this travel advice.

-Due to the significant number of people seeking to transit Croatia there may be disruptions or delays at border crossings.
-Information on road border crossings and international rail journeys can be found at the Croatian Automobile Association (HAK) website.
+If you’re travelling to Croatia by road or rail, you can find information on road border crossings and international rail journeys on the Croatian Automobile Association (HAK) website.

 Carry your passport with you at all times.
 You must be able to show some form of identification if required, including when checking into hotels.
 See Local laws and customs

 Land mines are still a danger in some isolated areas.
 See Local travel

 Terrorist attacks in Croatia can’t be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.